Implications of a high growth index on the variation of $G$: Cosmological Models

 \section{Cosmological Models}

+When dealing with modified gravity models, it is possible to use an effective separation between the background evolution and the impact of GR modifications on the evolution of cosmological perturbations, as discussed in Refs. \cite{Skordis:2008vt,Lombriser:2014ira,Bellini2014}, for instance.
+Although this approach is theoretically motivated and common practice in cosmological data analysis, specific models might fail to describe background evolution and be consistent with astrophysical constraints, e.g., Refs. \cite{Sakstein:2017xjx,Ezquiaga:2017ekz,Creminelli:2017sry}.

-When dealing with modified gravity models, it is possible to define a background cosmology independent of the physical models affecting structure formation, as discussed in Refs. \cite{Skordis:2008vt,Bellini2014}, for instance.
-Based on this, we can define a standard flat $\Lambda$CDM background cosmology following GR with the Friedmann-Lemaître-Robertson-Walker metric,
+In this context, our analysis is valid for modified gravity models that can provide a background evolution close to the $\Lambda$CDM one, which in turn allows us to use the $\gamma$ measurement to constrain $G_{\rm eff}$.
+Then we can define a standard flat $\Lambda$CDM background cosmology following GR with the Friedmann-Lemaître-Robertson-Walker metric,